 Department: Arts and Sciences | Music

-The School of Music at The Ohio State University seeks to hire a 9-month non-tenure-track Visiting Assistant Professor of Violin starting August 15, 2024.
-This appointment is initially for one year, with a possibility of renewal for an additional two years.
+The School of Music at The Ohio State University seeks to hire a 9-month tenure-track Assistant Professor of Violin starting August 15, 2026.

 Performance Objectives